New York City Elevator Injury Attorney

 If you have been injured in an elevator accident, you may be entitled to workers’ compensation benefits.
 However, the workers’ compensation system can be difficult to navigate, and many injured workers have their claims denied.
 This is why it is so important to have an experienced attorney on your side.

-An attorney can help you with your elevator injury claim in many ways, including by:
+An attorney can help you with your elevator injury claim in many ways, including:

 At Schotter Millican, LLP, we have extensive experience handling worker injury claims, and we have a proven track record of success.
 We know how to navigate the workers’ compensation system, and we know how to build strong cases.
 We can help you at every stage of your claim, and we will fight to get you the benefits you deserve.

-To schedule a consultation, call (718) 550-0610 or contact New York City elevator injury lawyers online today.
+To schedule a consultation, call (718) 550-0610 or contact New York City elevator injury attorneys online today.

 Why Choose Schotter Millican, LLP?